 In the Network Settings window, entering a domain name adds it to the Domain Search Path instead.

-- Cannot monitor traffic of vCloud Availability 3.0.x instances
+- Cannot monitor the traffic of vCloud Availability 3.0.x instances

-In vCloud Availability 3.5, when you click the Traffic tab for replications to vCloud Availability 3.0.x instances you see a
+In vCloud Availability 3.5, when you click the Traffic tab for replications to vCloud Availability 3.0.x sites, you see a

 Permission deniederror message.